CV examples

 Enhance the credibility of your hair and beauty CV with references.
 Like highlights adding dimension to a hairstyle, references can bring depth to your application.
 References can affirm your expertise, reliability, and character, providing a solid foundation for your candidacy.

-Suppose you are writing a trainee or junior hairdresser CV sample; references can enhance its appeal, giving potential employers a clearer picture of your strengths and contributions.
+If you are writing a trainee or junior hairdresser CV sample, references can enhance its appeal.
+They gives potential employers a clearer picture of your strengths and contributions.

 For more guidance, refer to our article on whether adding references to a CV for hair and beauty is beneficial.